 - Nutrient-rich foods specific to seniors to help them maintain a healthy diet

 - Nutrition education

-- Delicious recipes specific to the supplied food to help recipients get the most out of each box
+- Delicious recipes specific to the supplied food to help recipients maximize the number of meals they can make using the ingredients in their box

 What’s in the box: